 Engineered Genetic Systems for Rapid Evolution, Chemical Biology, Synthetic Biology, and Cell Biology

 We engineer specialized genetic systems that go beyond what nature’s genetic systems can do.
-We are especially interested in creating living cells that dramatically accelerate the speed of evolution, that reinterpret the genetic code, and that can record transient information as heritable genetic mutations.
-We apply these cells to the discovery of useful biomolecules, biopolymers, and therapeutics; the study of molecular evolution; cell and developmental biology; and the creation and evolution of synthetic life.
-Our research spans the fields of genetic engineering, synthetic biology, chemical biology, cell biology, and directed evolution.
+We have developed synthetic genetic systems that dramatically accelerate the speed of evolution, that reinterpret the genetic code, and that record transient information as heritable mutations, all in living cells.
+We apply our systems to the discovery and optimization of useful biomolecules, biopolymers, and therapeutics; the study and control of molecular evolution; the strategic generation of evolutionary data for AI; the origination and evolution of novel biomolecular and biological function; and the study of cellular and developmental processes.
+Our research spans the fields of genetic engineering, synthetic biology, protein evolution, directed evolution, machine learning, and cell biology.
+Key questions that guide our research include: What does the map between macromolecular sequence and function look like?
+How are nearly-infinite high dimensional sequence spaces, such as those defining RNA and protein function, productively searched?
+How do new gene functions emerge?
+How does a gene’s evolutionary past shape its future?
+How does a cell’s past experiences influence its developmental future?